RANGE FORD DOMESTIC COMPETITION INFORMATION

 Grand finals for Premier Divisions are a 19 minute running clock first half with the second half being 15 minutes fully timed.
 Premier Divisions are the top grade or division in Senior Competitions and the top division in age groups for players aged 13 years and older in Junior Competitions.
 For example – A Grade Men, Division 1 Women, Under 15 Girls Division 1.
 Where there is only one division in an age group, then that competition will be considered a Premier Division.

-All players must be in correct uniform when playing in a KDBA competition.
-This includes all players from a team wearing the same design top and all players wearing the same colour shorts.
+All players must be in correct uniforms when playing in a KDBA competition.
+This includes all players from a team wearing the same design top and all players wearing the same colour shorts with no pockets.

-Each team must source their own uniforms and whilst KDBA does not directly engage with uniform supply for Domestic Teams however we are happy to point you in the right direction.
+Each team must source their own uniforms or wear the uniform provided to them by their club.
+KDBA does not directly engage with uniform supply for Domestic Teams however we are happy to point you in the right direction.

 Each player who is not in full correct uniform will incur a five point penalty which will be awarded to the opposition team.